orlof/xcb3-ext/readme.md

 **Note**: The `CircleMC` subroutine is specifically devised for use in multicolor mode.
 Before using this subroutine, ensure that your system is configured to this mode.
 Pixels drawn must be within the screen boundaries; make sure that the combination of center (`x0`, `y0`) and `Radius` keeps the circle entirely inside the screen dimensions to prevent unexpected behaviors.
 Using this subroutine outside of multicolor mode can yield unpredictable outcomes.

 [Back to TOC](#table-of-contents)

 ---

-Certainly!
-Here's the documentation for the `Rect()` subroutine:

----